Veterinary chemicals are drugs or medicines used to treat or prevent disease, injury and pests in animals.

 Chemical use legislation — This page provides links to the relevant Acts, regulations, orders and prohibitions associated with veterinary chemical use.

-Veterinary practitioner requirements — Information specifically for Vets in regard to labelling, advice notes, withholding periods, record-keeping and 'do not' statements on labels.
+Veterinary practitioner requirements — Information specifically for Veterinarians regarding labelling, advice notes, withholding periods, record keeping and 'do not' statements on labels.